 Composer and multi-instrumentalist Angélica Negrón was born in San Juan, Puerto Rico in 1981 and is currently based in Brooklyn, New York.
-Interested in creating intricate yet simple narratives that evoke intangible moments in time, she writes music for accordions, toys and electronics as well as chamber ensembles and orchestras.
+Interested in creating intricate yet simple narratives that evoke intangible moments in time, she writes music for accordions, toys and electronics as well as orchestras, ensembles, films and ads.
 Her music has been described as “wistfully idiosyncratic and contemplative” (WQXR/Q2) and “mesmerizing and affecting” (Feast of Music) while The New York Times noted her “capacity to surprise” and her “quirky approach to scoring”.
 She was recently selected by Q2 and NPR listeners as part of “The Mix: 100 Composers Under 40” and by Flavorpill as one of the “10 Young Female Composers You Should Know”.
 She was recently featured in Kaufman’s Center “Ecstatic Music Festival 2012” celebrating adventurous young composers.

-Angélica has been commissioned by MATA Festival 2011, Choral Chameleon, janus trio, pianists David Friend and toy pianist Phyllis Chen (for the “Look and Listen Festival 2011”), among others, and she has curated concerts for El Museo del Barrio (Composers Now Festival), MATA Interval Series and Pregones Theater.
-Her music has been performed by TRANSIT Ensemble, Cadillac Moon Ensemble, Cantori NY, Iktus Percussion Quartet, Cygnus Ensemble, NYU Symphony Orchestra and the Puerto Rico Symphony Orchestra, and she has written music for documentaries, films, theater and modern dance.
+Angélica has been commissioned by MATA Festival 2011, janus trio (New Amsterdam Records), and toy pianist Phyllis Chen (for the “Look and Listen Festival 2011”), among others, and has recently written the score for the feature length film “Los Condenados” as well as original music for clients such as Coors Light, Pan Pepín, Verizon, Tylenol and the Ovation Network.
 She frequently collaborates with the experimental theater company from Puerto Rico Y No Había Luz writing music for their plays, which often incorporate puppets, masks and unusual objects.